JakeLockhart/LabScripts/README.md

 ## Arduino
 - **ETLController_SG**: Control the imaging plane of the electric tuneable lens based on a TTL pulse.
 Original created by S. Garborg.
-- **PockelCellController**: Modulate the X3 laser intensity in response to a TTL pulse
+- **ETLandEOM_Controller**: Modulate the X3 laser intensity in response to a TTL pulse

 ## Functions
 - **Zap**: Clear window and close all figures